-Post-MSW PPSC Program participants must have either completed the necessary field experience requirement for the PPSC while in their MSW program, or after receiving their MSW, or be in the process of completing field experience hours through employment in a public school setting that meets the CTC field experience requirements for the PPS credentials as outlined below.
+Post-MSW PPSC Program participants must have either completed the necessary field experience requirement for the PPSC while in their MSW program, or after receiving their MSW, or be in the process of completing field experience hours through employment in a public school setting that meets the CTC field experience requirements for the PPS credentials as outlined above.
 Post-MSW PPSC Program participants are responsible for securing their own internship/field placement to obtain the required field experience.
 Berkeley Social Welfare does NOT provide field placements, any liaison assistance, oversight, or liability insurance coverage for post-master’s students, since these program participants do not register or pay for field practicum credit.

 Certificate of Clearance

 Before beginning any school-based field placement that will be used to satisfy PPSC field requirements, credential-seeking students must obtain a Certificate of Clearance (or hold another valid certificate or permit) issued by the CTC.
 The Certificate of Clearance is a document issued to an individual who has completed the required fingerprint and background check process.
 You MUST obtain the Certificate of Clearance prior to beginning any school-based field placement hours you wish to have count towards the PPSC field experience requirement.

 Basic Skills Requirement